 Emory University is located on a beautiful campus in Atlanta, Georgia.
 Here is Empowerly’s guidance on how to answer Emory’s supplemental essay question.
 With these guidelines, you can unlock Emory University’s essays like a pro.
 For tips on polishing your writing after you complete a draft, see our concluding reminders!

 In addition to the Common Application’s Personal Statement, please choose one (1) of the essays below (500 word limit).
 This supplemental essay should give us insight on your character as well as your potential fit with Emory University.
 Please consider your essay thoughtfully, as our Admission Committee and Faculty have special interest in this portion of your application.

-Apart from academic performance, Emory is interested in your analytic and interpretive capabilities.
-This prompt is intentionally prescriptive while being simultaneously open-ended.
+Apart from academic performance, Emory wants to see your analytic and interpretive capabilities.
+This prompt is intentionally prescriptive while simultaneously open-ended.
 Reflection and interwoven experiences form the backbone of your discussion.
 Focus on an issue and explain the contextual significance of an experience you have had.
-Concern for others is ingrained in the wording but the core centers on ability to reveal your personal connection to a problem through introspection.
+Concern for others seeps through in the wording but the core centers on ability to reveal your personal connection to a problem through introspection.

 Like in the previous option, you need to focus on your observations of past events and connect them to a problem you’d like to solve or at least mitigate.
 Your personal relation to the subject will form the basis of the reader’s understanding so clearly convey the key takeaways from your encounters.
 In either response you’ll need to explain your plan for addressing the concern raised.
 You can tie in specific classes, professors, research labs, research programs, clubs, student life, or other resources if you explain the skills/lessons you’ll gain.

 If you have any other questions, reach out to us at Empowerly!
-We’d be happy to help you in crafting the best possible application you can put forward.
+We’d be happy to help you.
+Together with our invaluable resources and industry expertise, we look forward to crafting the best possible application you can put forward.